Universal Boundary-Modes Localization from Quantum Metric Length: Results

 The critical supercurrent in a Josephson junction oscillates with applied out-of-plane magnetic flux, widely known as the Fraunhofer pattern~\cite{PhysRevB.83.195441}.
-Of particular interest is when the weak link is a QAH insulator, the chiral Andreev edge states mediate the supercurrent.
-In this case, it was also pointed out that a crossover from $2\Phi_0$ ($\Phi_0 = h/2e$) to $\Phi_0$ in the periodicity of Fraunhofer pattern is caused by the edge-state coupling~\cite{PhysRevLett.133.056601}.
-Practically, this crossover happens when the junction length $d$ is comparable to the conventional length scale $\xi_c$.
-In the two opposite limits, the Fraunhofer pattern exhibits $2\Phi_0$ (long junction with $\xi_{c} \ll d$) and $\Phi_0$ (short junction with $\xi_{c} \gg d$) oscillations, corresponding to the supercurrent driven by local Andreev reflection and crossed Andreev reflection processes respectively \cite{PhysRevLett.133.056601}.
+Of particular interest is that when the weak link is a QAH insulator, the chiral Andreev edge states mediate the supercurrent.
+In this case, it has also been pointed out that a crossover from $2\Phi_0$ ($\Phi_0 = h/2e$) to $\Phi_0$ in the periodicity of the Fraunhofer pattern is caused by edge-state coupling~\cite{PhysRevLett.133.056601}.
+Practically, this crossover occurs when the junction length $d$ is comparable to the conventional length scale $\xi_c$.
+In the two opposite limits, the Fraunhofer pattern exhibits $2\Phi_0$ (long junction with $d \gg \xi_{c}$) and $\Phi_0$ (short junction with $d \ll \xi_{c}$) oscillations, corresponding to the supercurrent driven by the local Andreev reflection and crossed Andreev reflection processes respectively \cite{PhysRevLett.133.056601}.

-In contrast, in a flat-band QAH Josephson junction with large QML, this crossover is expected to happen even in the conventionally regarded long junction limit.
-As illustrated in Fig.~\ref{Fig_FP_crossover}(a), the chiral Andreev states at left and right edges extends deeply into the bulk of weak link with long-range characteristic length $\xi_g$ controllable by $\xi_{\text{QM}}$.
+In contrast, in flat-band QAH Josephson junctions with large QML, this crossover is expected to happen even in the conventionally long junction limit ($d \gg \xi_c$).
+As illustrated in Fig.~\ref{Fig_FP_crossover}(a), the chiral Andreev states at the left and right edges extend deeply into the bulk of the weak link with long-range characteristic length $\xi_g$ controllable by $\xi_{\text{QM}}$.
 When $\xi_g$ surpasses the junction length $d$ with $\xi_g \gg d$, even though the conventional length $\xi_c$ might be significantly shorter than $d$, the local Andreev reflection process is still expected to dominate, leading to a $\Phi_0$ Fraunhofer oscillation.